observatorycontrolsystem/adaptive_scheduler/adaptive_scheduler/simulation/README.md

 ## Simulation Process
 The general workflow for running a scheduler simulation is as follows:
 1. Make changes to the adaptive scheduler.
 If running with Docker, build the image using the suggested build command in the adaptive scheduler README.
-2. If necessary, adjust the `metrics.py` file to conform with the tests you are running, e.g. adjusting binning for priority values.
+2. If necessary, adjust the `metrics.py` file to conform with the tests you are running, such as adjusting binning for priority values.
-3. Modify environment variables accordingly, particularly setting the run ID.
+3. Modify environment variables accordingly, making sure to set and verify the run ID.
 4. Run the orchestrator.

 ## Plotting
-Plotting utilities and functions are included with the orchestrator to plot data.
-Data is pulled from OpenSearch, so the plotting framework can be run standalone from the orchestrator.
+A plotting interface is included with the simulator to facilitate data visualization.
+The interface features OpenSearch searching by either OpenSearch ID or `simulation_id`, the ability to save plots in various formats, and zsh-style TAB autocompletion.
 Note that the environment variable `OPENSEARCH_URL` must be set on whatever machine you are running the plots from.
-To use the plotting interface, run `python -m adaptive_scheduler.simulation.plots`
-(`-h` to show the available command line arguments).
+To use the plotting interface, run `python -m adaptive_scheduler.simulation.plots` (`-h` to show the available command line arguments).

 ## Creating Your Own Plots
 The plotting framework provides a `Plot` class defined in `plotutils.py` to help initialize plots and get data from OpenSearch.
 `Plot` is initialized with a user-defined plotting function to generate the plot, the plot title, and either a single string or a list of strings.
-It searches the `simulation_id` field in OpenSearch for the strings and plots the data.
+It searches the `_id` or `simulation_id` field in OpenSearch for the strings and plots the data.
 To write your own plotting functions, follow the example functions in `plotfuncs.py`.
-Plotting functions should take in either a list of datasets or a single dataset (to match the initialization in `plots.py`.
+Plotting functions should take in either a list of datasets or a single dataset (to match the initialization in `plots.py`).
 The plot title should be passed into the plotting function as well.
 This title is used to generate the descriptions for the command-line interface of the plotting framework.

 The plot creation process is as simple as:
 1. Creating a function (e.g. `plot_my_plot`) in `plotfuncs.py`
-2. Adding the plot to the list of plots in `plots.py` (e.g. `Plot(plotfuncs.plot_my_plot, 'My Plot Title', 'some-data-id')`)
+2. Adding the plot to the list of plots in `plots.py`, e.g. `Plot(plotfuncs.plot_my_plot, 'My Plot Title', 'some-data-id')`